 Where are the igloos?

 What are the igloos?

 They are equipped with special insulated mattresses with warm sleeping bags suitable for the cold night time temperatures.
 They are lit with candles inside, which against the snow create a rather unique and quite romantic atmosphere!

 Journalist Jo Kessel braved the cold for a night with her sister.
-Read her report in the Independent Newspaper
+Read her report in the Independent Newspaper!

+Then you will go for a short easy walk around the igloo village with your guide to watch the sun set and look at the stars, which is a magnificent spectacle, made all the more special by having it all to yourselves!
 After your walk, you will go to the cabin or chalet restaurant where you will eat dinner before going to your igloos to sleep.
 Alternatively, you and your guide will cook in the igloos and eat there!
-Dinner is usually a sociable dish like fondue and vegetarians can be catered for.
+Dinner is usually a sociable dish, like a cheese fondue, and vegetarians can be catered for.
 Alcohol is not allowed due to the high altitude.

+After dinner, you will go to the igloos, snuggle up in your sleeping bags and go to bed!
 There are toilets accessible throughout the night a short walk away from the igloos but you will need a head torch to navigate your way there in the dark.

 In the morning, you are woken up with hot drinks and brekkie.
-After breakfast, you can enjoy the spectacular view of the mountains before the skiers take over...
+After breakfast, you can enjoy the spectacular view of the mountains before the skiers take over for a new day...